VictorChen1017/collection/dem_extracter/README.md

 ## Introduction
 This is a tool for revise hight for the lichi UAV mission

-needed file as follow:
+<br>needed file as follow:

-dem.tif: a DEM(Digital Elevation/Terrain Model) file contains your mission area, file formet: .tif waypoints.csv your mission waypoints calculated by [lichi](https://cc8.pl/download/atomicmapper.html)
+<br>dem.tif: a DEM(Digital Elevation/Terrain Model) file contains your mission area, file formet: .tif
+<br>waypoints.csv your mission waypoints calculated by [lichi](https://cc8.pl/download/atomicmapper.html)

 ## Environments